zikriyeurkmezcengiz/CleanArchitectureNotes/ComponentPrinciples.md

 # STABILITY
 Webster’s Dictionary says that something is stable if it is “not easily moved.”
 Stability is related to the amount of work required to make a change.
 On the one hand, the standing penny is not stable because it requires very little work to topple it.
 On the other hand, a table is very stable because it takes a considerable amount of effort to turn it over.

+# STABLE ABSTRACTIONS PRINCIPLES
+A component should be as abstract as it is stable.
+Thus, if a component is to be stable, it should consist of interfaces and abstract classes so that it can be extended.
+Stable components that are extensible are flexible and do not overly constrain the architecture.